Sweety0207/Tableau-Superstore-sales-and-profit-summary-dashboard/README.md

 # Tableau-Superstore-sales-and-profit-summary-dashboard
-It provides a high-level overview of sales and profit performance across different categories, sub categories, regions, segments
+It creates a interactive dashboard and provides a high-level overview of sales and profit performance across different categories, sub categories, regions, segments

 Key Highlights:
 1) Sales & Profit by Region/State